 - Carbon Footprint Collection - find several strategies and examples for teaching about carbon footprints.

 - Climate Proxies from the Microbial Life Educational Resources collection discuss teaching the science behind paleoclimatology.

 - Communicating Global Climate Change: Using Debate to Engage Integrative Learning.
 This series of video clips from MERLOT/ELIXR demonstrates the use of debate as a strategy for engaging student with the issues surrounding climate change.
 Project materials, timelines and PowerPoint slides are also included.

 - 2014 Workshop: Innovative Approaches to Teaching Sedimentary Geology, Geomorphology, and Paleontology

 This workshop will bring together faculty who teach courses in sedimentary geology, geomorphology, paleontology, marine geology, and paleoclimatology to address questions of how to teach these disciplines most effectively at the undergraduate level.

-- 2012 Teaching Climate Change: Insight from Large Lakes Workshop: Held at the University of Minnesota-Duluth in association with the 2012 AMQUA Biennial Meeting .
+- 2012 Teaching Climate Change: Insight from Large Lakes Workshop: Held at the University of Minnesota-Duluth in association with the 2012 AMQUA Biennial Meeting ( This site may be offline. ) .
 Co-sponsored by the U.S. National Committee for the International Union for Quaternary Research and the American Quaternary Association .
 View the workshop program to download talks and supporting materials.

 - 2011 Climate and Energy Webinar and Book Club Series: Monthly webinars addressing a range of topics in climate and energy.
 Held once a month from November 2010 through May 2011.